 Many people want to start a business in healthcare but are uncertain what field to specialize in.
 To start a business in medical billing, it is important to be able to distinguish the tasks between medical billing and medical coding.
+So Let’s see here, Medical Billing VS Medical Coding, what’s the difference between them?

 Medical Coding is the process of converting written statements from healthcare professionals into alphanumeric codes for the later purpose of documenting and billing patients.
 As noted on MB&CC, there are three sets of code that are used by medical coders on a daily basis: